 A Blank Page

-A blank page can be for writers (including yours truly), both paralysing and debilitating.
+For writers (including yours truly), a blank page can be terrifying, even debilitating.
 Signalling a potential waiting to be realised, it is likewise unlimited potential, potential without direction; any decision taken closes down others which could have been made in its stead.
 To the extent that a blank page signals absolute freedom, it likewise signals absolute uncertainty.
 Will this be the right way to start?
-Now that I have come 73 words in, is it too late to go back, to start anew, to return to the ungerminated seed which prompted this piece?
+Now that I have come 73 words in, is it too late to go back, to start anew, to return to the ungerminated seed which inspired this piece?

 A blank page on a computer is a vast tundra of meta-visual space, glaring, naked, brutal white.
 Nothing here, nothing yet…